After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed | OneFootball

 Article image:After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed

 The Executive Committee of the Professional Football League unanimously approved a change in the qualification system for the 2027 international cups.
-The last team to qualify for the Copa Libertadores via the annual table will take the playoff spot in Phase 2 and, if necessary, Phase 3.
+The last team to qualify through the annual table for the Copa Libertadores will take the playoff spot in Phase 2 and potentially Phase 3.

-The decision was made in Ezeiza after recent eliminations at that stage.
+The decision was made in Ezeiza following recent eliminations at that stage.
 In the last three years, Godoy Cruz (2024), Boca Juniors (2025), and Argentinos Juniors (2026) were eliminated in Phase 2.
-The reasoning was to prevent teams that finish third or fourth in the season from missing out on international competition the following year.
+The reasoning was to prevent teams finishing third or fourth in the season from missing out on international competition the following year.

 OneFootball Videos